 Other processes that were employed by this team include the following.

-Task management
+Task Management

-Quality management
+Quality Management

-Change management
+Change Management

 Project Quality Management was ensured by adopting an open work culture as well as using a peer review system.
 This system worked well as it ensured that all members were aware of each other’s work, enhancing consistency as well as fostering a peer learning environment.

 Change Management was governed by group discussions within the scrum and using files on Google Docs to identify and record proposed changes.
-GIT hub’s desktop application was also used to track and monitor changes through its “History” function.
+GitHub’s desktop application was also used to track and monitor changes through its “History” function.
 This desktop application was very easy to use and gave good visibility of changes that had been made to the project.
 Any undesired changes could be easily found and undone.
 The use of GitHub branches further assisted change management as new features could be developed and then be tested in isolation before being merged into the active branch.

 Document configuration management was achieved using an embedded version table.
 This table was included at the beginning of the document and was updated when any changes were made to the document.
 This process worked, however it provided no way to know if an old version was saved over a newer version.
 An improvement to this document version control would be to also have a separate version control register.
 If a new version was replaced, it could be identified and rectified.